Left untreated, PAD can lead to amputation

 Talk to your doctor about avoiding amputation

 You should consult a health care professional about your treatment options because of how life threatening amputation can be.
-Several health factors can contribute to your life being at risk after amputation, including advanced age, heart failure, kidney disease and cancer.25
+Several health factors can contribute to your life being at risk after amputation, including advanced age, heart failure, A disease that impairs the kidneys’ ability to filter waste products and extra water from the blood. and cancer.25

 However, if you can avoid major amputation, you just might live longer.
 Medical efforts to save legs and feet have been shown to have advantages when compared to amputation.17